 Most of the rowdy teenagers had not attended mass.
 They all are gathered by the church rectory.
 Suddenly there’s a screeching of tires burning rubber.
 I recognize the ‘Wreck’ speeding down Holloway Drive.
 My jaw drops when I see Tim sitting in the back, waving at all his mourners on the church steps.

 “Wait,” Jack yells, running out in the street and jumping in the back of the convertible.

 I realize it’s not a resurrection, but a prank with Tim’s dead body.
 My heart sinks.

 I’ve never been that ambitious a performer but I’m excited about playing for this crazy crowd.
 Tim’s performance addiction has infected me.
 I speak with John Landis.
 He knows how to obtain a print of ‘Fantasia’ which we can project at the back of the stage.
 With the sound muted, we can play a live version.
 I worry that we may not be as dramatic as Stokowski’s s Philadelphia Symphony Orchestra.
-Jack says he’d get his roommate to play the MOOG.
+Jack says he’ll get his roommate to play the MOOG.
 He’ll add guitar to fill out our sound.
 Jack seems over the jealousy that overwhelmed him in Miami when Tim kissed me on stage.
-Now we need him and Tim’s body to return to the club.
+Now we need Tim’s body to return to the club.

 “Are you Hippie?”
 I ask.

 “That’s me, jist a Southern country boy.
 Who are you?”